wenyang1208/astone/Project/astone/readme.md

 - Use Postman to automate and validate API endpoint responses,

-- For more details on implementing API endpoints, refer to the "Testing" section in[Implementing API Endpoints](#implementing-api-endpoints).
+- For more details on implementing API endpoints, refer to the "Testing" section in [Implementing API Endpoints](#implementing-api-endpoints).